Online DIY Managing Conflict Workshop

 By now you will realise too that not everybody acts and reacts in the same way and what works for one person may not work as effectively for you.
 Refine those techniques which seem a good ‘fit’ for you, and discard those which are not as suitable for you.

 Your feedback is important to us.
-Please complete the evaluation form by clicking on the link below.
+Please complete the evaluation form.